The Fourth Generation

 The marketing of the Betts equipment was latter taken up by UNISTREAM PTY.
 LTD.

 The success and popularity of this equipment is student driven.
-Beginning with the original machines students found this equipment to be extremely “student friendly”(or tolerant).
+Beginning with the original machines students found this equipment to be extremely

-Similarly, teacher and trainer feedback concludes, that this “Exrta-Low-Voltage”(ELV) / Low-Power system is much simpler, OH&S compliant, more robust and less cumbersome to manage in the class room environment.
+Similarly, teacher and trainer feedback conclude, that this “Exrta-Low-Voltage”(ELV) / Low-Power system is much simpler, OH&S compliant, more robust and less cumbersome to manage in the class room environment.
 Plus it has the electrical and mechanical flexibility to adapt and conform with any of their continually changing(evolving) syllabus requirements

 Unfortunately, Australia’s free trade policies have made the manufacture, in Australia, of electric motors uneconomical.
 This has resulted in the Australian electric motor manufacturers (including Betts) ceasing production.